mrjrdnthms/grunt-loopback-angular-addModelData/README.md

 ```

 ### Usage Examples
 So what do you get for this?
-Now when you access loopback resources in angular you can get at the model info sotred in the model.json file.
+Now when you access loopback resources in angular you can get at the model info stored in the model.json file.
 As in
 ```js
 //Supposing you have exposed a customer model on your loopback api function(Customer) {